themarcusaurelius/vizion.ai/curl-guide.md

 #### Query vs. Filter
 Elasticsearch accepts queries in the form of JSON, often with nested layers of specifications.
 First it must be declared if the search is a query or if it is a filter.
 The difference between the two is that a query calculates a score for each document based on the relevance to search criteria, then returns a ranked list.
 A filter merely filter out all documents that don't meet a certain criteria.
 This is a yes or no proposition, needs no ranking, and thus needs less computation.
 #### The Match Query
 Let's check out the most basic query, the match query.
-The query looks for the provided search term(s) withing the field specified.
+The query looks for the provided search term(s) within the field specified.
 Notice this query uses the '\_search' endpoint and an optional parameter to specify the index to search in.
 ````
 curl -XGET "< ES URL >/< index (optional)>/_search" -H 'Content-Type: application/json' -d
 '{